List of cat body-type mutations: Breeding ethics and ban of designer cats

 Many of the major cat registries do not allow the registry and breeding of cat breeds which bear certain of these genetic mutations, nor recognise them, due to concerns about the animal's welfare.

-Breeding with parent animals that bear hypertype mutations is effectively banned in Europe under the European Convention for the Protection of Pet Animals:
+Breeding with parent animals that bear hypertype mutations is effectively banned in the European Union under the European Convention for the Protection of Pet Animals:

 Any person who selects a pet animal for breeding shall be responsible for having regard to the anatomical, physiological and behavioural characteristics which are likely to put at risk the health and welfare of either the offspring or the female parent.